Heath Town: Railway

 Wolverhampton station originally opened on 1 July 1852 by the Birmingham, Wolverhampton and Stour Valley Railway, a subsidiary of the London and North Western Railway (LNWR); it was named Wolverhampton Queen Street.
 It was known as Wolverhampton High Level from 1 June 1885.
 From 1923, it was operated by the London Midland and Scottish Railway (LMS), and in 1948 the station became part of the London Midland Region of British Railways.
 The present Wolverhampton station dates from 1965, when the High Level station was completely rebuilt as part of the modernisation programme which saw the West Coast Main Line electrified.

 The former Heath Town railway station, on the line from High Level to Wednesfield station, was just off Grove Street.
 Built by the Wolverhampton and Walsall Railway in 1872, and was operated by the Midland Railway from 1876, it closed in 1910.

 Wolverhampton Low Level Station was opened 1854 by the Oxford, Worcester and Wolverhampton Railway later to fall under the auspices of the Great Western Railway.
 It was closed to passengers in 1972, but continued to function as a parcels depot until 1981.
 Once an important stop on the London-Birkenhead line and linked with Snow Hill station in Birmingham.
 However, the station buildings were listed in 1986.
 The building has since been redeveloped as a venue for weddings, banquets & conferences.

 Buses

-Public transport is coordinated by Transport for West Midlands.
-Services run from the city centre to Heath Town and on to New Cross, Bentley Bridge and then to Cannock or Walsall.
-D&G Bus services 71 provides an hourly service Mon-Sat between Cannock and Wolverhampton City Centre.
-(Additionally until 20 June 2022, Chaserider service 70 links Cannock with New Cross Hospital and Wolverhampton).
-Lets Go service 65 links Heath Town with Bushbury and Fordhouses.
+Frequent National Express West Midlands services 9 and 59 run from the city centre to Heath Town and on to New Cross, Bentley Bridge and Walsall (9) or Ashmore Park (59).
+Chaserider service 71 provides an hourly service during weekday morning and early afternoon from Wolverhampton City Centre to Wood End, Essington, Cheslyn Hay and Cannock.
+Diamond Bus service 65 operates from Wolverhampton through Heath Town and onto Wood End, Bushbury and Fordhouses.
+Travel Express (T/A Let's Go) held the tender for service 65 for several years until 2024.